Hann (Alone): Composition

 The song was written by member Soyeon, who co-produced the song with Big Sancho.
 Billboard described the song as a "creeping" dance-pop song built on sleek strings, echoing harmonies and vibrant, tinny percussion.
 The lyrics talk about trying to forget a past lover.

 Release

 The song was released as a digital single on August 14, 2018, through several music portals, including MelOn and iTunes.

 Commercial performance

-"Hann" debuted at number 14 on the Gaon Digital Chart on the week ending August 18 and peaked at number 8 the following week.
+"Hann (Alone)" debuted at number 14 on the Gaon Digital Chart on the week ending August 18 and peaked at number 8 the following week.
 It also debuted at number 20 on Billboard Korea's K-pop Hot 100 on the week ending August 19 and peaked at number 10 in its fourth week.
 It also debuted at number 2 on the US Billboard World Digital Songs, with more than 1,000 copies sold and hitting a new peak on the chart.
 The song placed at number 23 for the month of August 2018.